 The Continuum of Care (CoC) is a community plan to organize and deliver housing and services to meet the specific needs of people who are homeless as they move to stable housing and maximum self-sufficiency.

 Day centres for homeless people are building based services which provide advice and support with housing and related issues as well as basic facilities; commonly a hot drink, food and shower and laundry and internet facilities.

 Discharge programmes coordinate services for people at risk of homelessness who are being discharged from institutions such as hospitals, prisons or the military.

 End of life, or palliative care, seeks to provide all individuals facing death with a passing that is free from pain; in familiar surroundings; close to family and friends; and with dignity.

 Family mediation seeks to address issues within the relationship between a young person and their parent or carer to enable them to return to, or remain in their home thus avoiding homelessness.

-Housing First is a housing intervention that provides unconditional accommodation for people with complex needs.
+Housing First is a housing intervention that provides accommodation with minimal conditionality for people with complex needs.

 Psychologically Informed Environments are services that take into account the emotional and psychological needs of the individuals using them and working in them.

 Rapid rehousing places those who experiencing homelessness into accommodation as soon as possible.
 The intervention provides assistance in finding accommodation, and limited duration case work to connect the client to other services.

 Reconnection interventions encouraging people experiencing homelessness to return to an area where they have history of familiarity (typically places where they have adult family members currently residing, where they have lived previously, or where they have a right to access services).

 Social Impact Bonds are a 'payment by results' model of financing for the reduction of homelessness and related outcomes.

-A wide range of interventions used to tackle substance abuse, often provided in combination.
+A wide range of interventions used to tackle substance misuse, often provided in combination.
 These include various therapy-based approaches, case management, drug treatment and supported housing.